Sep 19, 2024

 There is a lot of research around the impact of surrounding yourself with art and cultural objects.
 We know that spending 10 minutes in front of an artwork can impact your brain by releasing more serotonin and dopamine.
 So, it improves your overall mood, which enhances your well-being.
 Not to mention a museum visit can also counteract social isolation and get you moving physically.

-Social worker and museum scholar, Lois Silverman, highlights that museums contribute to the pursuit of health and well-being in five major ways.
-They promote relaxation, create an immediate intervention of beneficial change in physiology, encourage introspection, foster education and act as a public health advocate by acknowledging culture as a social determinant of health – thus contributing to healthier communities.
+Social worker and museum scholar Lois Silverman highlights that museums contribute to the pursuit of health and well-being in five major ways.
+They promote relaxation, create an immediate intervention of beneficial change in physiology, encourage introspection, foster education, and act as a public health advocate by acknowledging culture as a social determinant of health – thus contributing to healthier communities.

 That's also why we try to break down any perceived or physical barriers to the gallery.
 This is so we can be more visitor-centered because museums can play a powerful role in bringing about social change.
 We can enrich the quality of individual lives and enhance our community's well-being by engaging a growing and diverse population in meaningful art and social experiences.

-What does exposure to art overtime do?
+What does exposure to art over time do?

 Evidence shows that engaging with museums provides positive social experiences, reduces social isolation, provides learning opportunities, creates calming experiences (leading to decreased anxiety and increased positive emotions), increases self-esteem and a sense of identity, increases inspiration, and provides opportunities for meaning.